spagosx/VIPER-Bath-Tub-Test-in-Swift/README.md

 - There is no warmup time.
 - There is no reduced flow.
 - When both taps are open there's a full flow rate and constant temperature.

+**Plan**
+I will commit small sessions of coding as I go through the development, and I will try to write some step by step notes here to show how I ended up with that code and those tests (maybe this could end up being transferred to a blog article).